Ozzy Osbourne: Black Sabbath

-Just five months after the release of Paranoid, the band released Master of Reality.
+Five months after the release of Paranoid, the band released Master of Reality.
 The album reached the top ten in both the United States and UK, and was certified gold in less than two months.
-In the 1980s it received platinum certification and went Double Platinum in the early 21st century.
+In the 1980s, it received platinum certification and went Double Platinum in the early 21st century.
 Reviews of the album were unfavourable.
 Lester Bangs of Rolling Stone famously dismissed Master of Reality as "naïve, simplistic, repetitive, absolute doggerel", although the very same magazine would later place the album at number 298 on their 500 Greatest Albums of All Time list, compiled in 2003.

-Black Sabbath's Volume 4 was released in September 1972.
-Critics were again dismissive of the album, yet it achieved gold status in less than a month.
-It was the band's fourth consecutive release to sell one million copies in the United States.
+In September 1972, Black Sabbath released Black Sabbath Vol. 4.
+Critics were dismissive of the album; however, it reached gold status in less than a month and was the band's fourth consecutive album to sell more than one million copies in the United States.
 In November 1973, Black Sabbath released the critically acclaimed Sabbath Bloody Sabbath.
 For the first time, the band received favourable reviews in the mainstream press.
-Gordon Fletcher of Rolling Stone called the album "an extraordinarily gripping affair", and "nothing less than a complete success".
+Gordon Fletcher of Rolling Stone called the album "an extraordinarily gripping affair" and "nothing less than a complete success".
 Decades later, AllMusic's Eduardo Rivadavia called the album a "masterpiece, essential to any heavy metal collection", while also claiming the band displayed "a newfound sense of finesse and maturity".
-The album marked the band's fifth consecutive platinum selling album in the US.
+The album marked the band's fifth consecutive platinum selling album in the United States.
 Sabotage was released in July 1975.
-Again there were favourable reviews.
+Again, there were favourable reviews.
 Rolling Stone stated, "Sabotage is not only Black Sabbath's best record since Paranoid, it might be their best ever."
 In a retrospective review, AllMusic was less favourable, noting that "the magical chemistry that made such albums as Paranoid and Volume 4 so special was beginning to disintegrate".
 Technical Ecstasy, released on 25 September 1976, was also met with mixed reviews.
 AllMusic gives the album two stars, and notes that the band was "unravelling at an alarming rate".